moritzreiter/boostnote-feature-outline/index.md

 [elsewhere](https://blog.ghost.org/markdown/) and therefore not in the scope of this guide.

+It's also obviously out of scope to describe every single rendering engine in depth.
+The idea is just to give you an overview of what Boostnote includes, a first impression of what the different rendering engines are about and a reference to their respective project sites to explore them further as needed.

 Also have a look at the [Boostnote Markdown Cheatsheet](https://github.com/TobseF/boostnote-markdown-cheatsheet).
 It takes a more encyclopedic approach and this guide owes a lot os inspiration to it.